trevorhobenshield/QuickLabel/README.md

 # QuantLabel

-Parallel dataset auto-labeling using SOTA quantized (PTQ) tflite models
+Parallelized dataset auto-labeling using SOTA quantized (PTQ) models in PyTorch, TensorFlow, and Keras

 ## Example